biroc/Data-Science-Porfolio/GDELT-Global_Knowledge_/README.md

-Global News Tone Analysis and Visulization
+Global News Sentiment Analysis and Visulization
 ------------------------------------------

-Analyze global news average tone from GDELT Global Knowledge Pubic Dataset in Big Query
+Analyze global news average sentiment from GDELT Global Knowledge Pubic Dataset in Big Query

 100,000,000 global news with domain, tone, country mentioned in the news attributes.
 Tones toward other countries is calculated based on the countries mentioned in the news and the normalized average new tone.